We welcome new volunteers for patient visiting, presenting and producing radio shows.

 - You will be requested to provide the names and contact details for 2 references.

 - You will be requested to complete an Occupational Health (OH) questionnaire.

-Your photograph will also be taken for ID purposes and you’ll be asked to give us full contact details, including next of kin, if you haven’t provided these already.
+- We will require a passport style photograph for your ID pass and you’ll be asked to give us full contact details, including next of kin, if you haven’t provided these already.

 What will I get to do at Radio Brockley?